Teamable-Analytics/docs/TFrepo/_index.md

 * <font color=#099>new_question.html</font> - where the user defines the question parts of an attribute

 # 9. templatetags
-util functions for UI
+This folder contains all the util functions for UI (templates).

 # 10. tests
 unit tests

 # 11. utils
-The logic functions for the website
+This folder contains all the util functions to handle general website logic (in order to keep the models and views clean).

 # 12. views
 Views in Django are akin to controllers for handling what gets displayed in the templates.